 Whichever you publish first, someone will feel left out.
 Don’t miss an opportunity for a sale because you weren’t ready when your fan was ready.

-Multi-format sales are slowly bleeding into Amazon. … more … “Launch Print and Digital Versions Simultaneously for Better Sales”
+Multi-format sales are slowly bleeding into Amazon.
+Continue reading “Launch Print and Digital Versions Simultaneously for Better Sales”

 I may be a people person, but I’m still a serious introvert.
 I need 51% of my time to be me, alone.
 At least 51%.
 (Best Beloved does not count because, for all practical purposes which don’t involve clothing, we are one.)